hsiafan/httpdump/README.md

 Parse and show http traffics.
 Python 2.7.* required.

-This module contains two tools:

-* parse_pcap, parse pcap/pcapng file, retrieve http data and show as text.
+This module parse pcap/pcapng file, retrieve http data and show as text.
 Pcap files can be obtained via tcpdump or wireshark or other network traffic capture tools.
-* proxy_cap, start a http proxy that can record and display all http packets sent through this agent.

 Features:

 * Http requests/responses grouped by tcp connections, the requests in one keep-alive http connection will display together.
 * Managed chunked and compressed http requests/responses.
 * Managed character encoding
-* Formate json content to a beautiful way.
+* Format json content to a beautiful way.

 ### Install
 This module can be installed via pip: